 We expect to see continued consolidation in the industry as smaller agents find the stricter regime harder to work with and look to sell on.

-Over the next 1-3 years we expect the volume of rental stock to drop in the capital.
-UK and over sea landlords have been profit taking and selling up, the harder tax regime has discouraged UK investors from adding to their portfolios and of course the uncertainty around Brexit has slowed the market.
+Over the next 1-3 years, we expect the volume of rental stock to drop in the capital.
+The UK and oversea landlords have been profit-taking and selling up, the harder tax regime has discouraged UK investors from adding to their portfolios and of course, the uncertainty around Brexit has slowed the market.

 The rental market is very much driven by supply and demand.
 Thus as the reduction in supply trickles through the market we expect to see rents rise.